nice-game-hints/deponia/08-trash-boat/index.md

 You found Goal!
 She has passed away on the couch.

-# Cartridge
+# What to do?
 Did you eject the cartridge?
 Look at Goal and press the eject button.

 # What next?
-Did you show it to Doc?
+Did you show the cartridge to Doc?

 # Yes
 He will say that you need to [dust it up a little](010-clean-cartridge.md).